 - White House website

-- Statements of Administration Policy on Non-Appropriations and Appropriations Bills, a resource of the Office of Management and Budget
+- Statements of Administration Policy, resourced by the Office of Management and Budget

 U.S. Supreme Court